6.1 Voting right limitation and representation

 The Board of Directors convenes an ordinary General Meeting of Shareholders with a period of notice of 30 days.
 The meeting must be held within six months following the end of a business year.
 The invitation to the General Meeting is to be publicised on the company’s website as well as, if necessary, in other media to be designated by the Board of Directors.
 The invitation must contain the information required by law, especially the agenda to be dealt with at the meeting, the proposals of the Board of Directors and, in the event of elections, the names of the proposed candidates.

-The Board of Directors specifies the agenda for the General Meeting of Shareholders in accordance with the Liechtensteinische Landesbank’s statutes.
-The statutes may be viewed at www.llb.li/statutes.
+The Board of Directors specifies the agenda for the General Meeting of Shareholders in accordance with Art.
+1 the Liechtensteinische Landesbank’s statutes (www.llb.li/statutes).
 The General Meeting can only deal with items which are listed in the agenda, with the exception of a proposal for the convening of an extraordinary General Meeting.